US STOCKS-Dow, S&P drop as financials' rally ebbs, tech boosts Nasdaq

 That prospect has given rise to expectations that the Federal Reserve would raise interest rates faster than anticipated, boosting the dollar index to a 14-year high.

-The Fed will hike rates in December, barring any major shocks, policymaker James Bullard said.
-Traders are pricing in an 81 percent chance that the central bank will raise rates next month, according to Thomson Reuters data.
+The Fed will hike rates in December barring any major shocks, policymaker James Bullard said.
+Traders are pricing in a 81 percent chance that the central bank will raise rates next month, according to Thomson Reuters data.

 "We've seen markets rally sharply since the election and now its time for a very reasonable reassessment of what's going on.
 'Have we gone too far too fast?'
 This is a bit of a reality check," said Brad McMillan, chief investment officer at Commonwealth Financial.